emptymalei/deep-learning/dl/engineering/index.md

     We provide a concise list of tools for coding.
 Most of them are probably already integrated into most people's workflows.
 Hence we provide no descriptions but only the list itself.

     !!! warning ""
-        In the following diagrams, we highlight the recommend tools using orange color.
+        In the following diagrams, we highlight the recommended tools using orange color.
 Clicking on them takes us to the corresponding website.

-    The first set of checklist is to help us setting up a good coding environment.
+    The first set of checklists is to help us set up a good coding environment.

     ```mermaid
     flowchart TD